dogweather/forkful/content/en/typescript/strings/searching-and-replacing-text.md

 weight: 10
 ---

-## What & Why?

-Searching and replacing text in strings is a common task in programming, often used to process and manipulate data.
-It's crucial for refining content, fixing errors, and automating edits across large codebases or datasets.

 ## How to:
 TypeScript, building on JavaScript, comes with handy methods for string manipulation.
 We can use `String.prototype.replace()` for basic search and replace operations.
 Check out these snippets:

 ```typescript